New York Life Insurance Company has partnered with another very familiar name seniors are well aware of: AARP.

 - In the last 3 months, have been to the doctor, had tests completed, or received treatment for any illness or ailment?

-Many people have pre-existing conditions, so that last one is tough for a lot of seniors to answer yes to.
+Many people have pre-existing conditions, so that last one is tough for a lot of seniors to answer no to.
 If you can’t, then the AARP Funeral Insurance Program has another, more expensive option called AARP Level Benefit Term Life.

 Compare and buy

-AARP Burial Insurance
+AARP Burial Insurance Plans

 Burial insurance is a guaranteed life insurance policy for seniors.
 There are no health questions to answer or medical exam to complete.
 You are guaranteed to be approved, as long as you meet the age requirements.